vilkoos/process_mining/process_analysis.md

 Author:  W.Dijkhuis
 Date:  august 2016

-## introduction
+## Introduction

-This report documents the use of [ProM Lite](http://www.promtools.org/doku.php?id=promlite11) to explore and analyse process behaviour and to find the process structure.
+This report illustrates the use of [ProM Lite](http://www.promtools.org/doku.php?id=promlite11) to
+- find process structure, and
+- analyse process behaviour.

 The analysis is a mini project that was suggested by the authors of the TUe/FutureLearn MOOC [Introduction to Process Mining with ProM](https://www.futurelearn.com/courses/process-mining).

 The data consist of an event log,  recording the processing of traffic fines issued by the Italian police.